 - Take a city walking tour - Try Joanna Moncrief at Westminster Walks.
 Her London walking tour groups are small, friendly and full of information.
 They usually end at a historic or particularly interesting pub.
 Wherever you are in the UK, the local tourist information office usually runs walking tours - often free - or can introduce you to local guides.
 Another group tour I recently discovered, Eat London, offers excellent daytime and evening tours exploring some of the capital's best foodie neighborhoods in small, friendly groups.

 - Sign up for a one day course in cookery or some kind of craft.
 There's nothing like a bit of messy group work to get the cameraderie going.
 The National Trust often runs workshops and courses at its properties around the country.
 Just look under the events listing on the specific property website.
 In London, you can take cooking classes at Books for Cooks, Atelier des Chefs and The Billingsgate Seafood School at Billingsgate Market.
 In Birmingham, you can learn Michelin level skills at Saturday classes at Simpsons.

 You could also sign up for a short break with cookery classes at a luxury country house hotel, or check out Nick Wyke's website Looking to Cook for loads more cooking classes.

 - Know when it's safe to be alone and when it's not.
 A daytime walk around historic sites in a city center is fine to do alone.
-A pub crawl to historic and unusual pubs at night is best done with a group.
+A pub crawl to historic and unusual pubs at night is best done with a group (Check out Westminster Walks, link above, for occasional pub walks).
 Out in the countryside, walking or cycling on level routes and marked paths between villages and towns is usually safe enough.
 But if you're thinking of going off piste in the Highlands, the Peak District, the Lake District or Snowdonia, go with someone who knows the territory and the weather conditions.